 With your favourite text editor, open $HOME/.zshrc and add ‘jfrog’ to the plugin list.

 To install auto-completion for bash, run the following command and follow the instructions to complete the installation.

 To install auto-completion for zsh, run the following command and follow the instructions to complete the installation.

 Since version 1.37.0, JFrog CLI supports encrypting the sensitive data stored in JFrog CLI's config.
 To enable encryption, follow these steps.

 If you modified the default JFrog CLI home directory by setting JFROG_CLI_HOME_DIR environment variable, then the

 Add the master key you generated to security.yaml.
 The file content should be:

 The configuration will be encrypted the next time JFrog CLI attempts to access the config.

 When upgrading JFrog CLI from a version prior to 1.37.0 to version 1.37.0 or above, JFrog CLI automatically makes changes to the content of the ~/

-Version 1.41.1 or above is required.
-Plugins can be installed using the following JFrog CLI command.
+A plugin which is included JFrog CLI's Plugins Registry can be installed using the following command.

 $ jfrog plugin install the-plugin-name